 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 In her book, The Life-Changing Magic of Tidying Up, Marie Kondo stresses that the purpose of an object is to bring joy.
-If an item no longer brings you joy or has a purpose in your life, you are doing that object, and the person who does need or get joy from the object, a great service by bringing them together.
+If an item no longer brings you joy or has a purpose in your life, you are doing that object and the person who does need or get joy from the object, a great service by bringing them together.
 I find it's always easier to remove stuff from my home when I know it's going to someone who will put it to good use.

 So, not only would you like your discards to land somewhere where they might be useful, but we surely don't need to add more to our landfills.
 What do you do with all your discards and where to recycle?
 I'm here with some answers.

 There are many agencies which will take your gently used items and make them available to those who need it.
 If you're documenting your charitable contributions for tax purposes, here's a site which gives suggested values of commonly donated items.

 Now that you know where to recycle and donate…keep uncluttering!

 Thanks again for spending a few minutes of your busy day with me today.
 Please know that you are appreciated and that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!